yugabyte/yugabyte-db/docs/content/latest/contribute/_index.md

 ## Sign the CLA

-Before your first contribution is accepted, you must complete the online form [Yugabyte CLA (contributor license agreement)](https://docs.google.com/forms/d/11hn-vBGhOZRunclC3NKmSX1cvQVrU--r0ldDLqasRIo/edit).
+When your first contribution is submitted as a pull request, you will be given a link to sign the [Yugabyte Individual Contributor License Agreement (CLA)](https://cla-assistant.io/yugabyte/yugabyte-db).

 ## Pick an area